 - Continue monitoring the progress of the PCEP team as it implements the initiatives put in place by CalMod's Chief Officer (CO).
 An important gauge is the continued effective use of the Issue Resolution Log (IRL) and the associated "zipper" dispute resolution and elevation process to minimize Change Orders. - The PMOC is continuing to monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the team's ability to provide useful schedule documentation.
 The PCEP's leadership has discontinued the preparation of its integrated master schedule due to the effort required to produce it.
 Activities are being monitored using BBII's detailed look-ahead schedules and weekly meetings with the various contractors.
 PCEP has increased its scheduling effort focused on Rail Activation activities and the critical path leading to the start of revenue service.
 As noted earlier, BBII achieved substantial completion on May 3, 2024.
-BBII's next milestone is achieving final acceptance which is scheduled for September 8, 2024. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The PMOC continues to meet regularly with the PCEP and the FTA in the context of its current Programmatic OP-54 Readiness for Service Review.
-The current efforts of the PMOC and PCEP teams are focused on assembling the remaining documents, reviewing the available documents, clarifying issues, and developing the Draft OP-54 Report. - The PMOC conducted an in-person site visit on June 25 27, 2024, including staff interviews and field tours, as part of its programmatically funded OP-54 Readiness for Service Review.
+BBII's next milestone is achieving final acceptance which is scheduled for September 8, 2024. - The PMOC will continue to monitor the JPB's quality team's progress in obtaining the appropriate Buy America documentation from BBII to complete the current review. - The PMOC continued to meet regularly with the PCEP and the FTA in the context of its current Programmatic OP-54 Readiness for Service Review.
+The review was nearing completion and several meetings were held in late July 2024 to review the PMOC's draft report and findings, as well as the JPB's response to those findings.
+The final OP-54 Readiness for Service Review report was submitted to the FTA on August 6, 2024.
+The report concluded that the JPB and its contractors were adequately prepared to begin electrified revenue service with its new EMUs.